SirCryptic/disframe/README.md

 ### Support
 If you encounter any issues or need help, feel free to open an issue on this repository.

-Feel free to update the `README.md` with your project-specific details, such as the actual GitHub repository URL and any specific information regarding the bot's functionality.
+Feel free to update the `README.md` with your project-specific details, such as the specific information regarding the bot's functionality.